 Normal exterior finish maintenance of your Grady-White is similar to the care you would give your automobile.
 Do not use caustic, highly alkaline cleaners or those containing ammonia.
 These cleaning agents may darken gel-coat.
-The resulting stain is a chemical reaction and can be removed with a rubbing compound followed by waxing.
+The resulting stain is a chemical reaction and can be removed with a rubbing compound or by light sanding with 400 grit followed by waxing.
 Also, using common household bleach (chlorine) may damage the gel-coat finish just like bleach can damage clothing with colors.
 Bleach impacts solid colors by causing blushing or fading and for this reason should not be used on gel-coat.